guybrown78/marketplace-booking/NOTES.md

 ## CONFIRM BOOKING
 UI shows each delegate as an item of the scheduledCourseId.
 Displaying them like a ecommerce basket with the ability to remove them from the booking

 A totals node follows all the items.
-Thios is calculated by the client from the scheduledCourseModels price.
+This is calculated by the client from the scheduledCourseModels price.

 There is an additional notes form on this page too.
 The additional notes is PER BOOKING as per TMS.
 It populates the fields: